Orbifold Euler Characteristics of $\overline{\mathcal M}_{g,n}$: Introduction

 \subsection{Plan of the paper}

 The rest of this paper is arranged as follows.
-In Section \ref{sec2} we review our formalism of abstract QFT and its realizations.
-We apply this formalism to derive some recursion relations for the refined Euler characteristics of $\Mbar_{g,n}$ in Section \ref{sec3}.
-We present our results on $\chi(\Mbar_{g, 0})$ in Section \ref{sec4}, and the results for $\chi(\Mbar_{g,n})$ with $n > 0$ are presented in Section \ref{sec5}.
+In \S \ref{sec2} we review our formalism of abstract QFT and its realizations.
+We apply this formalism to derive some recursion relations for the refined Euler characteristics of $\Mbar_{g,n}$ in \S \ref{sec3}, and show how these recursions provide us a large number of numerical data.
+In \S \ref{sec4} we present our results on $\chi(\Mbar_{g, 0})$; in particular, we show that the theory for $\chi_{g,0}$ is equivalent to the topological 1D gravity.
+The results for $\chi(\Mbar_{g,n})$ with $n > 0$ obtained by solving the linear recursion directly are presented in \S \ref{sec5}.
+In \S \ref{sec:KP}, we related the orbifold Euler characteristics of $\Mbar_{g,n}$ to the KP hierarchy.
+Finally in \S \ref{sec-duality}, we describe the open-closed duality.